choderalab/klogw/_posts/2016-06-26-introduction.md

 Various members of [the Chodera lab](http://choderalab.org) will contribute from time to time as we have interesting results to share, useful literature roundups, or new ideas for algorithms.

 As always, we appreciate your feedback!
-You can find us
+You can find us at [http://choderalab.org](http://choderalab.org) or on [twitter](https://twitter.com/jchodera).

 -----